Diagonalizing the genome I: navigation in tree spaces: Abstract

 \section{Abstract}

+The orientable cover of the moduli space of real genus zero algebraic curves with marked points is a compact aspherical manifold tiled by associahedra, which resolves the singularities of the space of phylogenetic trees.
+The resolution maps planar metric trees to their underlying abstract representatives, collapsing and folding an explicit geometric decomposition of the moduli space into cubes.
+This decomposition endows the resolving space with an interesting canonical pseudometric.

-We construct an equivariant blowup of the space of real symmetric matrices, with a natural stratification indexed by trees, which keep track of eigenvalue coincidences.
-We suggest, without much justification, that systems of oscillators parametrized by these spaces may provide useful models in genomics.
+The second part of this paper defines a related (stacky) resolution of a space of real quadratic forms, and suggests, perhaps without much justification, that systems of oscillators parametrized by such objects may provide useful models in genomics.

 \subjclass[2000]{14H10, 92B10, 16E50}